manish-jangra/DO288/DO280/configuring-security/notes.md

 * **privileged**
 * **restricted**

-#### get additional information about an SCC
+#### Get additional information about an SCC
     oc describe scc anyuid

-Use the scc-subject-review subcommand to list all the security context constraints that can overcome the limitations of a container:
+#### Use the scc-subject-review subcommand to list all the security context constraints that can overcome the limitations of a container
     oc get pod podname -o yaml | oc adm policy scc-subject-review -f -

+#### Create a Serviceaccount
+    oc create serviceaccount service-account-name

+>**Note**
+> To associate the service account with an SCC, use the oc adm policy command.
+Use the - z option to identify a service account, and use the -n option if the service account exists in a namespace different than the current one:
+    oc adm policy add-scc-to-user SCC -z service-account

+>**Note**
+> Assigning an SCC to a service account or removing an SCC from a service account must be performed by a cluster administrator.
+Allowing pods to run with a less restrictive SCC can make your cluster less secure.
+Use with caution.

+    oc set serviceaccount deployment/deployment-name service-account-name